huggingface/blog/s2s_endpoint.md

 1. Adding the Speech-to-Speech Project

-To integrate my project smoothly, I added the speech-to-speech codebase and any required datasets as submodules.
+To integrate my project smoothly, we added the speech-to-speech codebase and any required datasets as submodules.
 This approach offers better version control, ensuring the exact version of the code and data is always available when the Docker image is built.

-By including data directly within the Docker container, I avoid having to download it each time the endpoint is instantiated, which significantly reduces startup time and ensures the system is reproducible.
+By including data directly within the Docker container, we avoid having to download it each time the endpoint is instantiated, which significantly reduces startup time and ensures the system is reproducible.
 The data is stored in a Hugging Face repository, which provides easy tracking and versioning.

 ```bash
 git submodule add https://github.com/huggingface/speech-to-speech.git